 - Avoid long periods of inactivity: Get up and move regularly, especially if your job involves sitting for many hours.

-- Maintain a healthy weight: Keeping a healthy weight reduces pressure on the veins and improves circulation.
+- Control weight: Maintaining a healthy weight reduces pressure on the veins and improves circulation.

 - Quit smoking: Smoking is one of the main enemies of good circulation, as it narrows blood vessels and limits blood flow.